-For example, pain is a nerve problem — the pain with IBS can be sharp, possibly caused by extra-sensitive nerves in your gut, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+For example, pain is a nerve problem.
+The pain with IBS can be sharp, possibly caused by extra-sensitive nerves in your gut, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

 Some people with IBS do better on a diet-restricting FODMAPS (Fermentable Oligo-, Di-, Mono-saccharides, and Polyols).
-These short-chain carbohydrates, poorly absorbed in the small intestine, are normally fermented near the top of the large intestine, or colon.
-Millions of bacteria go to work to break them down, acquiring energy, and the process releases needed short-chain fatty acids.
-But in some people with IBS, the fermentation process may occur lower down in the colon, early research suggests, so the acids aren’t released in the same way.
+These short-chain carbohydrates, poorly absorbed in your small intestine, are normally fermented near the top of your large intestine, or colon.
+Millions of bacteria go to work to break them down, acquiring energy, the process releasing needed short-chain fatty acids.
+But in some people with IBS, the fermentation process may occur lower down in the colon, research suggests, so the acids aren’t released in the same way.

-You may be stressed out.
+You may be stressed.
 It’s common for people to have acute bowel reactions to stress.
-We know that IBS is more common in people who have post-traumatic stress disorder, and people with IBS often have anxiety and depression.
+We know that IBS is more common in people who have post-traumatic stress disorder, and people with IBS often have anxiety or depression.
 Hypnosis has helped many patients.

 How is IBS treated?

 Your doctor may recommend lifestyle changes, such as regular exercise, eating smaller meals, minimizing stress, and lowering your caffeine intake.
-You might be offered a low dose of an antidepressant.
+You might be offered a low-dose antidepressant.
 Your doctor might also suggest you try the low-FODMAPS diet or probiotics.
 Hypnosis is worth considering, too.